ShadowNode/shadownode.github.io/content/home/guides/contributing.md

 If you just want to simply edit one of the existing pages you just click the <i class="fas fa-code-branch"></i> Edit this page in the top right of the page!
 Then skip to [Step 3](#third-step)

-Or if you want to create a new section go to the [project](https://github.com/Bennyboy1695/ShadowNodeHugo/blob/master/content/wiki/) and click the `Fork` button.
+Or if you want to create a new section go to the [project](https://github.com/ShadowNode/shadownode.github.io) and click the `Fork` button.

 ### Second Step
 *This step is only if you did the second option in the First Step*

-Once you have clicked the fork button you will be redirected to your version of the github repo.
+Once you have clicked the fork button you will be redirected to your version of the GitHub repo.
-On there you must go into the content folder, this is where all of the posts on here are located.
+On there you must go into the content folder, this is where all the posts on here are located.

-Now you can create a new section by simply making a new folder, on github this is done in the edit screen which you can get to by clicking `Create new file`.
+Now you can create a new section by simply making a new folder, on GitHub this is done in the edit screen which you can get to by clicking `Create new file`.
 You then simply type what you want the folder to be named followed by a `/`.

 If you want your new section follow the steps in [Step 3](#third-step) but inside a file called `_index.md` inside the folder!